 Your breast milk leaves your body in a very warm state.
 It is close to your body temperature because it came from your body.
-So once you have expressed breast milk, it immediately starts to cool down.
+So once you have freshly expressed milk, it immediately starts to cool down.

-You can leave expressed breast milk out at room temperature for up to 8 hours before it has to be discarded.
+You can leave freshly expressed breast milk out at room temperature for up to 8 hours before it has to be discarded.

 If you have breast milk in your refrigerator and want to warm it up by letting it sit out or pull it out of the fridge to take along with you during an outing, it needs to be consumed within four hours.